• Days

 Contribute more to National Pension Scheme

-If you are a subscriber of NPS, you may claim tax benefit under Sec 80CCD(1) with an overall ceiling of Rs.
+If you are a subscriber of NPS, you may claim tax benefits under Sec 80CCD(1) with an overall ceiling of Rs.
 1.5 lac under Sec 80 CCE.
 What you may not know is that you can claim an additional deduction of Rs.50,000 under Section 80CCD(1B) of Income Tax.
-So, to save taxes, increase your contribution to the national pension scheme.
+So, to save taxes, increase your contribution to the national pension scheme to avail of the full benefit of the NPS scheme.

 Deductions for children's tuition fees

 If you are a parent, you can claim a deduction on the amount spent as tuition fees to a school, university, college, or any other institution.
-In a financial year, the maximum deduction on tuition fee payments that can be claimed together with the deductions for insurance, provident fund, pension, and other investment, is Rs 1.5 lakh.
+If you have kids, you can claim a deduction of the money spent on tuition fees.
+In a financial year, the maximum deduction on tuition fee payments that can be claimed, together with the deductions for insurance, provident fund, pension, and other investments, is Rs 1.5 lakh.
 This deduction is available for a maximum of 2 children.
+All these deductions can be claimed under section 80C.

 Wedding Gift

 A wedding is a huge occasion in India.
 The couple receives so many gifts from the guests.
 Such gifts are exempt from taxation under Section 56(2).
-Gifts received on your wedding day, whether in the form of a gift, cash, or cheque, are tax-free.
+Gifts received on your wedding day, whether in the form of a gift, cash, or cheque, are exempt from tax under section 56(2).
 This means you can claim tax benefits on the gifts you receive from your friends and relatives.

 Route your Investments through Parents

 Senior citizens are entitled to special tax benefits.
 You can re-route your revenue from investments if your parents have a low income.
 So if you earn Rs.1 lakh in interest, instead of including it in your taxable income for the year, you can transfer the money to them tax-free.
-You can gift this money to your parents tax-free.
+You can gift this money to your parents tax-free using a gift deed or make investments in their name.
 They can reinvest it in lucrative senior citizen schemes like a Senior Citizen FD, Senior Citizens’ Savings Scheme, and more.

 Money Spent on Donation / Charity

 Tax deductions can be claimed for charitable/ donations and philanthropic undertakings.
-Depending on the purpose, some donations are eligible for a 100% deduction, while others for a 50% deduction.
-However, you need to keep in mind that only donations made in cash or check-based donations are eligible for deductions.
+Depending on the purpose, some donations are eligible for a 100% deduction, while others are for a 50% deduction.
+However, you need to keep in mind that only donations made in cash (maximum upto Rs.2000) or cheque-based donations are eligible for deductions.

 Expenses for Telephone and Internet